ericwbailey/enchilada/CONTRIBUTING.md

 ## Before you get started

 ### Code of Conduct
 This project adheres to the [Contributor Covenant code of conduct](http://contributor-covenant.org/version/1/4/).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to <$$projectAuthorEmail>.
+Please report unacceptable behavior to [the project authors](https://github.com/$$githubAuthor/$$githubTitle/blob/master/AUTHORS).

 ### Terms of Use
 By submitting code or a feature request, you agree to allow the project owners to license your work under the terms of the [project license](https://github.com/$$githubAuthor/$$githubTitle/blob/master/LICENSE).